flfxidk/attest_bot/README.md

 A simple bot that helps you avoid losing your equipment certification date.
 Written in Python using aiogram.
-Still in development
+Still in development.
+Deploed by dockhost.